KimVanRenterghem/EventSoursingWorkshop/README.md

         > now you can watch your store at http://127.0.0.1:2113/
         > user admin pass changeit
 2. start en stop the song thru the api and fire the events
+    > look in the web tool to the events
 3. create app which displays the playing song for a user
     > do this by reading only the last event of the stream (position -1)
 4. start en remove the songs from a playlist thru the api and fire the events